EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 ## Prepare your workstation

 When working with kubernetes, you should resist the urge to directly login into the host server via SSH, unless you have to.
-Instead, you will create all the config files on your local laptop, which will be referred to as your workstation, and use `kubectl` to access the remote cluster API.
+Instead, you will create all of the config files on your local laptop, which will be referred to as your workstation, and use `kubectl` to access the remote cluster API.

-You will need to install several command line tools on your workstation ([or build a utility container](#create-toolbox-container-optional) to use as your virtual "workstation" environment):
+You will need to install several command line tools on your workstation (or follow the guide to [build a utility container](#create-toolbox-container-optional) to use as your virtual "workstation" environment, which has all of the tools builtin):

  * A modern BASH shell, being the default Linux terminal shell, but also available on various platforms.